4.1. License Management¶

 |THOR Log||THOR scan results (available if scan config has

 Instead of using the pre-installed self-signed TLS Certificate, users can upload their own TLS Certificate for ASGARD.

-In order to achieve the best possible compatibilty with the most common browsers, we recommend using the system’s FQDN in both fields
+In order to achieve the best possible compatibility with the most common browsers, we recommend using the system’s FQDN in both fields

 Common Name AND

-Please note that the generating a CSR on the command line is not supported.
+Please note that generating a CSR on the command line is not supported.